-In race to replace Denny Heck in Congress, three Democratic women step forward
+In race to replace Denny Heck in Congress, a crowded field and some possible firsts

 The contest to replace Rep. Denny Heck in Congress, the only representative Washington’s 10th Congressional District has ever known, has drawn 19 candidates, more than twice as many as any other U.S. House race in Washington.

-The leading candidates, judging by fundraising numbers and their ability to field a robust campaign, include two state legislators, the former mayor of Tacoma, a socialist truck driver, a former staffer for Heck and a 25-year U.S. Army veteran.
+The leading candidates, judging by fundraising numbers and their ability to field a robust campaign, include two state legislators, a former Tacoma mayor, a socialist truck driver, a former staffer for Heck and a 25-year Army veteran.

-Heck’s retirement announcement in December — he subsequently decided to run for lieutenant governor when the incumbent Cyrus Habib decided to become a Jesuit priest — triggered the free-for-all for the open seat in what’s generally seen as a safe district for Democrats.
+Heck’s retirement announcement in December — he subsequently decided to run for lieutenant governor when the incumbent, Cyrus Habib, decided to become a Jesuit priest — triggered the free-for-all for the open seat in what’s generally seen as a safe district for Democrats.

-Heck, a Democrat, was first elected to the district representing Olympia, Lakewood, Puyallup and eastern Tacoma, in 2012, when it was created after the 2010 Census.
+Heck, a Democrat, was first elected to the district representing Olympia, Lakewood, Puyallup and eastern Tacoma, in 2012, when it was created after the 2010 census.
 He’s been reelected every two years since.
 He won 61% and 59% of the vote in his last two general elections.

 The top two candidates in the Aug.
-4 primary, regardless of party, will face off in November’s general election.
+4 primary, regardless of party, will face off in the November general election.

-Clustered at the top of fundraising charts are three Democratic women, each with experience in elected office, and each of whom would represent a first for Washington’s congressional delegation.
+Clustered at the top of fundraising charts are three Democratic women, each with experience in elected office, and who each would represent a first for Washington’s congressional delegation.
 Each had raised around a quarter million dollars through the end of March, according to Federal Election Commission filings.

-Former state Rep. Kristine Reeves, 39, a Democrat who stepped down from the Legislature in December to run for Congress, is a former staffer for Sen. Patty Murray and director of Economic Development for the Military and Defense Sector in the state Commerce Department.
+Former state Rep. Kristine Reeves, 39, a Democrat who stepped down from the Legislature in December to run for Congress, is a former staffer for U.S. Sen. Patty Murray and director of economic development for the Military and Defense Sector in the state Commerce Department.
 She would be the first African American elected to Congress from Washington.
 Reeves has been endorsed by U.S. Rep. Adam Smith and 10 Democratic members of the state Legislature.

-Reeves lives in Federal Way, just outside the 10th District boundaries, according to voting records, but a person doesn’t need to live in a district in order to run in it.
+Reeves lives in Federal Way, just outside the 10th District boundaries, according to voting records, but a person doesn’t need to live in a district to run in it.

-Former two-term Tacoma Mayor Marilyn Strickland, 57, a Democrat, most recently ran the Seattle Metropolitan Chamber of Commerce for two years, including through last year’s City Council elections, when the Chamber spent heavily on a mostly unsuccessful slate of candidates.
+Former two-term Tacoma Mayor Marilyn Strickland, 57, a Democrat, most recently ran the Seattle Metropolitan Chamber of Commerce for two years, including through last year’s City Council elections, when the chamber spent heavily on a mostly unsuccessful slate of candidates.

 Born in Seoul, South Korea, to an American service-member father and a Korean mother, she would also be the first African American representative from Washington and would be the first Korean American woman elected to Congress.
-She has been endorsed by former Governors Chris Gregoire and Gary Locke and Tacoma Mayor Victoria Woodards.
+She has been endorsed by former Govs.
+Chris Gregoire and Gary Locke and Tacoma Mayor Victoria Woodards.

+Strickland, who lived outside the district’s boundaries when she announced her run, moved into Tacoma last month and now is within the district, according to property and voting records.

 State Rep. Beth Doglio, 55, a Democrat, has served two terms in the state Legislature after a long career as an organizer and environmental activist.
-She was the founding director of Washington Conservation Voters and later worked for the National Abortion and Reproductive Rights Action League, Audobon Washington and Climate Solutions.
+She was the founding director of Washington Conservation Voters and later worked for the National Abortion and Reproductive Rights Action League, Audubon Washington and Climate Solutions.
 Doglio, who identifies as bisexual, would be the first openly LGBTQ member of Congress from Washington.
 She has been endorsed by former presidential candidate and Vermont Sen. Bernie Sanders, U.S. Rep. Pramila Jayapal and 49 Democratic members of the state Legislature.

 Three other candidates among the lot of 19 have raised substantial sums.